open-telemetry/opentelemetry-specification/specification/logs/README.md

 ### New First-Party Application Logs

 These are greenfield developments.
-OpenTelemetry provides recommendations and best practices about how to emit logs (along with traces and metrics) from these applications.
+OpenTelemetry provides recommendations and best practices for how to emit logs (along with traces and metrics) from these applications.
 For applicable languages and frameworks the auto-instrumentation or simple configuration of a logging library to use an OpenTelemetry log appender will still be the easiest way to emit context-enriched logs.
 As already described earlier we provide extensions to some popular logging libraries languages to support the manual instrumentation cases.
-The extensions will support the inclusion of the trace context in the logs and allow to send logs using OTLP protocol to the backend or to the Collector, bypassing the need to have the logs represented as text files.
+The extensions support including trace contexts in logs and sending logs using the OTLP protocol directly to backend Collectors, bypassing the need for file logs.
 Emitted logs are automatically augmented by application-specific resource context (e.g. process id, programming language, logging library name and version, etc).
-Full correlation across all context dimensions will be available for these logs.
+Full correlations across all context dimensions are available for these logs.

 This is how a typical new application uses OpenTelemetry API, SDK and the existing log libraries: